infovizin/_/focus/group.md

 # Product Evaluation with Focus Group Approach

 ## Objective
 The goal of this study is to collect user preferances and feedack about product `A` through focus group discussions.
-The observations thus obtained from the discussions should produce emperical evidence of product features as perceived by the respondents.
+The observations obtained from the discussions should be transformed to produce an emperical evidence of product features as perceived by the respondents.

 ## Requirements
  * Moderator: TBD
  * Respondents: 20
  * Time: 30-45 min
- * Venue TBD
+ * Venue: TBD
  * Recording: Yes
- * Method: Open dicusssions
+ * Method: Moderator-hosted open dicusssions

-## Aproach
+## Approach
+From of group of 20 respondents, each respondent is asked to provide opinions on product features.

 ## Implementation